Domestic Brazilian credit/debit cards

-- No for transactions using installments, but shoppers can manually renew their subscriptions.
+- No transactions using installments, but shoppers can manually renew their subscriptions.

 - How do shoppers choose installments?

-- In the ordering interface, after shoppers select one of the supported domestic cards available for your account, they can choose to pay in full, or using installments (from 2 to 6).
+- In the ordering interface, after shoppers select one of the supported domestic cards available for their account, they can choose to pay in full or use installments (from 2 to 6).